 Operating Revenues.
-Operating revenues were \$49.4 million lower for the year ended December 31, 2015 (the "Current Year") compared with the year ended December 31, 2014 (the "Prior Year").
+Operating revenues were \$49.4 million lower for the year ended December 31, 2015 compared with the year ended December 31, 2014.

-Operating revenues from oil and gas operations in the U.S. Gulf of Mexico were \$33.3 million lower in the Current Year due to an overall decline in the demand for helicopter services.
+Operating revenues from oil and gas operations in the U.S. Gulf of Mexico were \$33.3 million lower in 2015 due to an overall decline in the demand for helicopter services.
 Operating revenues from medium helicopters were \$26.5 million lower primarily due to lower utilization and lower average rates.
 Operating revenues from heavy helicopters were \$3.7 million lower primarily due to lower utilization.
 Operating revenues from single engine helicopters and light twin engine helicopters were \$2.0 million and \$1.4 million lower, respectively, primarily due to reduced fleet count.

-Operating revenues from oil and gas operations in Alaska were \$11.4 million lower in the Current Year.
+Operating revenues from oil and gas operations in Alaska were \$11.4 million lower in 2015.
 Operating revenues from medium and single engine helicopters were \$9.5 million and \$0.2 million lower, respectively, primarily due to lower utilization and lower average rates.
 Operating revenues from light twin helicopters were \$1.4 million lower primarily due to lower utilization.
 Miscellaneous revenues were \$0.4 million lower primarily due to reduced rebillable expenses.

-Operating revenues from international oil and gas operations were \$15.9 million higher due to the consolidation of Aeróleo in the fourth quarter of the Current Year.
+Operating revenues from international oil and gas operations were \$15.9 million higher due to the consolidation of Aeróleo in the fourth quarter of 2015.

-Revenues from dry-leasing activities were \$5.9 million lower in the Current Year primarily due to decreases of \$7.4 million related to contracts that ended, \$1.7 million related to the change to accrual basis accounting for recognizing revenue from a customer in India in the Prior Year, \$0.7 million related to foreign currency fluctuations and \$0.7 million due to a combination of fewer flight hours and lower rates.
+Revenues from dry-leasing activities were \$5.9 million lower in 2015 primarily due to decreases of \$7.4 million related to contracts that ended, \$1.7 million related to the change to accrual basis accounting for recognizing revenue from a customer in India in 2014, \$0.7 million related to foreign currency fluctuations and \$0.7 million due to a combination of fewer flight hours and lower rates.
 These decreases were partially offset by increased cash collections of \$4.6 million from Aeróleo prior to its consolidation.

-Operating revenues from search and rescue ("SAR") activities were \$3.0 million lower in the Current Year primarily due to the end of a subscriber contract and reduced flight activity.
+Operating revenues from SAR activities were \$3.0 million lower in 2015 primarily due to the end of a subscriber contract and reduced flight activity.

-Operating revenues from air medical services were \$3.2 million lower in the Current Year primarily due to contracts that ended during and subsequent to the Prior Year.
+Operating revenues from air medical services were \$3.2 million lower in 2015 primarily due to contracts that ended during and subsequent to 2014.

-Operating revenues from flightseeing activities were consistent with the Prior Year.
+Operating revenues from flightseeing activities in 2015 were consistent with 2014.